rosario-raulin/tinyPush/README.md

 # TinyPush
-## A simple library for Apple Push Notifications
+A simple library for Apple Push Notifications

+## Usage

 ### Attention: The documentation is still work in progress yet the library should be functional!